-- 1.2 As a result of that discussion, the Scrutiny Sub Panel requested further information on Domestic Violence Change Champions to explain how they are working in practice. - 1.3 The purpose of the item on today's agenda is for the Scrutiny Sub Panel to consider and comment on that information. - 1.4 This item was due to be considered at the Scrutiny Sub Panel's cancelled September 2023 meeting.
+- 1.2 As a result of that discussion, the Scrutiny Sub Panel requested further information on Domestic Violence Change Champions to explain how they are working in practice. - 1.3 The purpose of the item on today's agenda is for the Scrutiny Sub Panel to consider and comment on that information. - 1.4 This item was due to be considered at the Scrutiny Sub Panel's cancelled September 2023 meeting and subsequently at the Scrutiny Sub Panel's meeting in December 2023 that was declared inquorate.